The Kickboxing Message Board

 Winning is all Williams knows now.
 He's the youngest of all the tournament fighters at 22 years old.
 Over the last year he has defeated such noted fighters as Jeff Ford and Dan Lucas.
 In fact, since Sapp and his "Beast" nickname was dropped from the tournament the fan noise now is that there is a new "BEAST" in the house and his name is Carter Williams!
 It will be interesting to see how much of the "BEAST" comes to the ring Friday night.

-Last year Giuseppe DeNatale (Right) got a taste of his own luck when he was defeated by McDonald by Referee stoppage due to the 2 knockdown rule.
+Last year Giuseppe DeNatale (Left) got a taste of his own luck when he was defeated by McDonald by Referee stoppage due to the 2 knockdown rule.
 This rule was the same rule that got him past Carter Williams last year at the K-1 USA Qualifier event in Milwaukee Wisconsin.
 What's that saying, "Live by the sword, die by the sword."

 Whatever that means, DeNatale is back again this year and better prepared.
 His experience of McDonald has stayed with the 29 year old and he will probably remember it for some time.
 "That was the worst beating I ever took in a fight.
 Nobody ever threw stuff at me like he did," said DeNatale.